TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-18-2024-task-descriptions.md

 toc: false
 ---

-We are excited to provide details on each task which will be conducted in the first year of the TREC RAG 2024! 🎉🎉
+We are excited to provide details on each task which will be conducted in the first year of the TREC RAG! 🎉🎉

 # TASK 1: Retrieval Track (R)